Philippines: Bank Robbers and Hunter Girls in Puerto Galera – Part 2

-When you potter around the tropics, the days are inclined to blend, but there’s one day and night I won’t forget in a hurry.
-The four of us decided on lunch at a nearby German restaurant with swimming pool.
+When you putter around the tropics, the days are inclined to blend, but there’s one day and night I won’t forget in a hurry.
+The four of us decided on lunch at a nearby German restaurant with a swimming pool.
 Within minutes, a flock of young Filipino girls invaded the restaurant; they plunged into the pool and began splashing about in peek-a-boo bikinis.
 The performance was admirable.
 Demure smiles and poses for cameras in-between makeup touch-ups using tiny hand mirrors.
 One thing’s for sure, that day, Fabrice and Bill received a lot more attention than the ‘schnitzel and potato salad’.

 The apparent madam in charge of the pubescent flock proudly looked on (mentally calculating the pesos), as her protégés gyrated enthusiastically on blow-up dolphins, providing plenty of bait by which to trap the salivating red lobsters.
 On that day, nobody was eating his or her schnitzels and potato salad.
 Nobody, except Lisa and me.

-If you’ve stuck with me so far you better grab a glass of water because the menu’s gonna to get a little spicy.
-I’m about to take you on a tour of Puerto Galera’s sex industry - as witnessed through the eyes of a female schnitzel.
+If you’ve stuck with me so far you better grab a glass of water because the menu’s gonna get a little spicy.
+I’m about to take you on a tour of Puerto Galera’s sex industry – as witnessed through the eyes of a female schnitzel.

 Clearly, it is not my intention to promote the sex industry, nor do I want to pretend it’s not there, as one doesn’t need to look twice to notice the seediness underlying the country’s vast beauty.